The Kuramoto model on the Sierpinski Gasket II: Twisted states: The KM on nearest-neighbor graphs

 i.e., one solution per homotopy class, determined by the degree $q$.
 Such solutions are called $q$-twisted states after \cite{WilStr06}.

 Going back to the KM, it is easy to find discrete counterparts of \eqref{twist}:

 In the case of the KM on the circle, \eqref{disc-twist} clearly converges to \eqref{twist} as $n \to \infty$.
 However, for other self-similar sets, e.g., for SG, the relation between the solutions of the KM and those of its continuum limit is not as transparent.
-In preparation for the analysis of the KM on SG and other fractals, we extend below the $\Gamma$-convergence techniques from the previous section.
+In preparation for the analysis of the KM on SG and other fractals, we extend below the $\Gamma$-convergence techniques from the previous section to cover $\T$-valued solutions.

+\begin{remark} Below, we focus on nearest-neighbor ring graphs to make the connection with the KM on fractals, which is our ultimate goal.
+However, the analysis in the remainder of this section can be naturally extended to cover $k$-nearest-neighbor coupling.
+If $k\gtrsim O(1)$ the results can be further extended to random networks (e.g., small-world graphs) using approximation results for dynamical models on random networks \cite{Med19}.
+In \cite{Groi2025, CirGro2024}, twisted states on geometric random graphs are analyzed using a different, albeit related, approach. \end{remark}